cpske/programming1/week2/Program-Structure.md

 cmd>  javac Greeter.java
 ```

-The compiler (javac) will create a file containing Java "byte code" for your class.
-For `Greeter.java` the output will be `Greeter.class`.
+The compiler (javac) will create a file named `Greeter.class` containing Java "byte code" for your class.
 Java byte code files always have `.class` extension.

 Run the byte code in the Java Virtual Machine (JVM).
 The command is `java`.
 Just type:
 ```